GJSayers/hobo-hatch-b2b/README.md

 | **US 10** | Buyer / Stockist | View more about the brand on an about us page            | Feel confident in the product I am investing in.                    |

 ## User Stories - Site Owner / Brand Owner
+* The Brand / Site owner should have sufficient access to be able to support the client where needed.
+They should have full CRUD accessibility and this should not be too technical to access.

 | **US ID** | User Type                | Action                                                 | Expected Outcome                                                                         |
 | --------- | ------------------------ | ------------------------------------------------------ | ---------------------------------------------------------------------------------------- |